namshi/godo/README.md

 godo uptime@db
 ```

-Godo provides a special group, called `all`, that
+Godo provides some special groups:

-represents all servers, so you can always run
+* `all`, represents all servers, so you can
-something like `godo uptime @ all`.
+always run something like `godo uptime @ all`
+* `local`, which references the current machine,
+so you will be running the command locally (`godo uptime @ local`)

 ## Additional documentation